-3. ESE Programs
+ESE Programs

-- a.
-Students receiving exceptional education services are reported in ESE for the full day.
-Therefore, all teachers instructing Basic, Career Education, and At-Risk programs who have ESE students in their classes will be reported as ESE in proportion to the number of ESE students to all students in their classes (period by period). - b.
-All ESE teaching personnel (team teachers, co-teachers, facilitators, consulting teachers, and lab teachers) will be reported as ESE direct costs.
+- Students receiving exceptional education services are reported in ESE programs for the full day.
+All teachers instructing Basic, Career Education and At-Risk programs who have ESE students in their classes will be reported as ESE in proportion to the number of ESE students to all students in their classes (period by period). - All ESE teaching personnel (team teachers, co-teachers, facilitators, consulting teachers and lab teachers) will be reported as ESE direct costs.

-4. Adult Education
+Adult Education

-- a.
-Plant Operating Costs When separate school numbers are assigned to day and evening programs conducted in the same plant, operating costs (utilities, custodial, and maintenance) will be attributed to both schools. - b.
-Director of Adult Education Costs When the Director of Adult Education also performs the function of principal of an adult school, administrative costs will be split between school-level and district-level indirect categories.
+- Plant Operating Costs When separate school numbers are assigned to day and evening programs conducted in the same plant, operating costs (utilities, custodial and maintenance) will be attributed to both schools. - Director of Adult Education Costs When the Director of Adult Education also performs the function of principal of an adult school, administrative costs will be split between school-level and district-level indirect categories.